srinidhiprabhu96/proxy_softengg17_group9/README.md

 searchFace.py
 	This file includes code to detect faces in an image and search for the detected faces in a course.
 This is also called as a separate process when a professor uploads photos to take attendance.
 More details can be found in the file.

+STUD MODULE
+	Includes functions called when a student is logged in.

+PROF MODULE
+	Includes functions called when a professor is logged in.

+Issues have been created on github to keep track of what things were to be done.
+Feel free to raise more issues, if needed